txpmr001/frontend-nanodegree-feedreader/README.md

 <a href='https://github.com/txpmr001/frontend-nanodegree-feedreader'>https://github.com/txpmr001/frontend-nanodegree-feedreader</a>

+#### Application Notes
+This simple html / javascript web application is part of a <a href='https://www.udacity.com'>Udacity</a> project to learn about application testing.
+The application provides a menu to select from a list of RSS feeds, and after a feed is selected,  it displays a list of links to relevant articles.
+The project also contains version 2.1.2 of the <a href='https://jasmine.github.io'>Jasmine</a> testing framework and a series of test specifications designed to verify the functionality of the application.

+After downloading or cloning this repository, the application can be run by loading file ***index.html***  The main javascript for the application is contained in file ***js/app.js***, and the jasmine test specifications are contained in file ***jasmine/spec/feedreader.js***.

 #### Project Notes
-The purpose of this project is to create a series of tests to verify the functionality of a pre-existing web application.
-Tests in this project are created with the <a href='https://jasmine.github.io/2.2/introduction'>Jasmine</a> framework.

-Jasmine elements used in this project include:
+<a href='https://jasmine.github.io'>Jasmine</a> elements used in this project include:

   1. Suites, specs, and expectations with chained matchers.
-  2. Nested blocks.
-  3. Setup using the beforeAll function.
+  2. Setup using the beforeEach function.
-  4. Asynchronous operations using callbacks and the done function.
+  3. Asynchronous operations using callbacks and the done function.

 ## Original Project Instructions